os-migrate/vmware-migration-kit/README.md

 ### Migration demo from an AEE

-The content of the Ansible Execution Environment could be find here:
+The content of the Ansible Execution Environment can be found here:

 <https://github.com/os-migrate/aap/blob/main/aae-container-file>